 My fascination with equine behaviour has led me along the path of specialising in working with horses that are often labelled ‘problem’ or ‘dangerous’.
 Finding low stress ways to handle them that also builds trust and connection is the foundation of my work.
 I feel a deep satisfaction when I can help a horse feel safe and calm enough to be handled by humans.
 I don’t have set methods or techniques but instead use my experience, alongside adaptability to introduce and then establish straightforward handling.

 I qualified as an Equine Podiatrist In 2005 and have run my own ‘Whole Horse’ hoof care business since then.
-I work extensively in all areas of shoeless hoof care including rehabilitation from lameness, maintaining performance hooves and transitioning out of shoes, as well as routine trimming and owner support.
+I work extensively in all areas of shoeless hoof care including workshops, rehabilitation from lameness, maintaining performance hooves and transitioning out of shoes, as well as routine trimming and owner support.

 In all of my work I apply my understanding of the physical, social, cognitive and emotional needs of horses.
-To further my knowledge, alongside workshops, courses and online study, I regularly spend time in Spain studying wild horse behaviour with the equine ethologist Lucy Rees and her herds of wild Pottochas.
+To further my knowledge, alongside workshops, courses and online study, I regularly spend time in Spain studying horse behaviour with the equine ethologist Lucy Rees and her herds of wild living Pottochas.